 Lastly, we had some leftover shaving cream so we made bath tub paint.
 Easy, quick and fun.
 Wipes right off the walls, but adds a little something special to bath time!
 I will say the red and blue do stain the skin so you may want to go with the lighter colors if the kids are going to paint themselves :) For a more natural coloring, you could use juices from fruits to dye the shaving cream.
 The boys had a BLAST with this!
 The water looked nasty after and we did have to drain it and give them a shower, but it was worth the smiles and laughs!

-If you are looking for other ideas to keep your kids happy while indoors, check out this list with some other great ideas!
 How was your Christmas?!
 Did you have fun playing in the snow… if you got any?!Pin It